memasanz/ADFCICID/README.md

 ## CI/CD Workflow
 --------------------------------------------
+**The master branch is not representative of what's deployed in the Data Factory service.
+The master branch must be published manually to the Data Factory service.**

 1. Work on a new feature branch
 2. Test
-3. Integrate in collaboration branch
+3. Integrate in collaboration branch through pull request
+4. Approve pull request and merge into collaboration branch (master)
+5. Publish collaboration (master branch) (**note you can only publish master branch**)
-4. Push to QA environment
+4. Push to QA environment using branch filter on adf_publish (as captured in screen shot below)
 5. Test in QA environment
 6. Approve moving to production
+7. Code moves into production

 ![](media/Picture135.png)